 Complexity of the PVSA plant.
 One of the challenges of the implementation of the PVSA involves integrating multiple PVSA trains.
 Depending on the plant size and the CO2 composition, several PVSA trains might be needed for operation.
-We present the required number of PVSA trains for both four-step cycle and six-step DR cycle in order to treat 2004 tonne h-1 flue gas flow rate in Fig. 6(a).
+We present the required number of PVSA trains for both four-step cycle and six-step DR cycle in order to treat 2004 tonne h^{-1} flue gas flow rate in Fig. 7(a).
 In addition, the range within the 5% vicinity of cost limits is also shown.
-As can be seen from the figure, the overall trend, considering also the ranges for the 5% vicinity, is that botht the number of trains and the column footprint remains fairly constant.
-This trend is consistent as the amount of flue gas to be treated remains the same, immaterial of the CO2 composition.
-The required number of PVSA trains for a fixed CO2 composition linearly increases with the flue gas flow rates as shown in Fig. 6(b) (also see Table S21 in the ESI†).
+As can be seen from the figure, the overall trend, considering also the ranges for the 5% vicinity, is that both the number of trains and the column footprint remains fairly constant.
+This trend is consistent as the amount of flue gas to be treated remains the same, immaterial of the CO_2 composition.
+The required number of PVSA trains for a fixed CO_2 composition linearly increases with the flue gas flow rates as shown in Fig. 7(b) (also see Table S21 in the supporting information).
 For instance, 8 PVSA trains are needed to treat 313 tonne h-1 of flue gas at 20% CO2 composition.
-On the contrary, 79 PVSA trains are required if the flow rate increases to 3696 tonne h-1.
-Moreover, we illustrate the footprint of the columns when stacked side by side for the case of the 2004 tonne $h^{-1}$ flow rate in Fig. 6(a).
-As can be seen from the figure, the column footprint ranges between $\approx 1000\text{-}2200 \text{ m}^2$ .
-Over a range of flue gas flow rates at 20% CO2 composition, the column footprint, as illustrated in Fig. 6(b), varies almost linearly from 209 m to 2234 m when the flow rate changes from 313 to 3696 tonne $h^{-1}$ , respectively.
-It is to be noted that the total footprint of the plant will be higher than the values reported after adding the area occupied by compressors, vacuum pumps and piping.
+On the contrary, 79 PVSA trains are required if the flow rate increases to 3696 tonne h^{-1} .
+Moreover, we illustrate the footprint of the columns when stacked side by side for the case of the 2004 tonne h^{-1} flow rate in Fig. 7(a).
+As can be seen from the figure, the column footprint ranges between $\approx 1000-2200 \text{ m}^2$.
+Over a range of flue gas flow rates at 20% CO2 composition, the column footprint, as illustrated in Fig. 7(b), varies almost linearly from 209 m^2 to 2234 m^2 when the flow rate changes from 313 to 3696 tonne h^{-1} , respectively.
+It is to be noted that the